brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 The result is the entity denoted by the identifier.
-If the entity is a local entity and naming it from outside of an unevaluated operand within the declarative region where the _unqualified-id_ appears would result in some intervening _lambda-expression_ capturing it by copy ([expr.prim.lambda.capture]), the type of the expression is the type of a class member access expression ([expr.ref]) naming the non-static data member that would be declared for such a capture in the [closure object]{.rm} [implicit or explicit object parameter ([dcl.fct]) of the function call operator of the]{.addu} innermost such intervening _lambda-expression_.
+If the entity is a local entity and naming it from outside of an unevaluated operand within the declarative region where the _unqualified-id_ appears would result in some intervening _lambda-expression_ capturing it by copy ([expr.prim.lambda.capture]), the type of the expression is the type of a class member access expression ([expr.ref]) naming the non-static data member that would be declared for such a capture in the [closure object]{.rm} [object parameter ([dcl.fct]) of the function call operator of the]{.addu} innermost such intervening _lambda-expression_.
 :::

 Change [expr.prim.lambda]{.sref}/3: